 - Install an air vent booster.
 This fan over your vent works by drawing additional air into a room that is too cold.

 - Choose the right window treatments.
-Curtains with a very heavy, tightly weave or solid lining and can help insulate your home.
+Curtains with a very heavy, tightened weave or solid lining and can help insulate your home.

 The Bottom Line